GbengaCyber/RMM-Abuse-Detection-Prevention---SOC/README.md

 No local admin restriction means one recovered credential works on every machine in the estate.
 An attacker who compromises one endpoint via the RMM session can authenticate to every other device with the same password.
 Lateral movement takes minutes.

 No detection rules means the RMM tool runs quietly for days.
 No one is looking for it.
 The SOC finds out when the ransom note appears.

+No application control means a renamed or repackaged RMM binary executes freely regardless of whether ASR and PUA protection missed it.
+Without WDAC enforcing an allowlist at kernel level, an unsigned executable from a user-writable path runs before any behavioural detection has a chance to fire.

 ## MITRE ATT&CK Mapping